mythaxis/mythaxis.github.io/content/issue-23/The Third Martian Dick Temple.md

 “We’re still learning about them,” I say.
 A tear rolls down my cheek.
 “But I think that they were just like us.”

 -

+*Thanks for reading - but we'd love feedback!
+Let us know what you think of "The Third Martian Dick Temple" on [Facebook](https://www.facebook.com/MythaxisMagazine/posts/103848768202791).*